Refusal to serve in the Israel Defense Forces: September 2014 Unit 8200 letter

-The gesture has been interpreted as 'an unprecedented rebuke to Prime Minister Benjamin Netanyahu's security policies.'
+The gesture has been interpreted as "an unprecedented rebuke to Prime Minister Benjamin Netanyahu's security policies."
 Three signatories clarified that the letter was not just related to the recent Israel–Gaza conflict, but referred to the 'normal' circumstances of Israel's occupation.
 The letter, according to Elior Levy, has tapped into wider concerns regarding the ethics of state surveillance, in the wake of Edward Snowden's NSA leaks.

-The IDF dismissed the letter as a 'publicity stunt by a small fringe', and a defense spokesman stated that those who work for Unit 8200 personnel were required to observe ethical standards "without rival in the intelligence community in Israel or the world", and that the group's going public when internal mechanisms existed to handle complaints undermined the seriousness of their assertions.
+The IDF dismissed the letter as a "publicity stunt by a small fringe", and a defense spokesman stated that those who work for Unit 8200 personnel were required to observe ethical standards "without rival in the intelligence community in Israel or the world", and that the group's going public when internal mechanisms existed to handle complaints undermined the seriousness of their assertions.
 All 43 are expected to be dishonorably discharged from the IDF.

 Former head of 8200, Brigadier General Hanan Gefen, commented:

-"If I was the unit's commander I would have terminated their [protesters] service, court-marshalled them, and ask for severe punishment.
-They used confidential information, which they privy to during their service, to promote their political agenda."
+If I was the unit's commander I would have terminated their [protesters] service, court-marshalled them, and ask for severe punishment.
+They used confidential information, which they privy to during their service, to promote their political agenda.

-An IDF spokesperson said that the 43 will be disciplined with 'the utmost severity' for 'there is no place for refusal in the IDF.'
+An IDF spokesperson said that the 43 would be severely disciplined and that there was no place for refusal in the IDF.

 Over 200 other reservists in the Unit denounced the letter as shameful, and that they had revealed matters taking place within a top secret unit for political reasons.
 Everything there is done, they aver, in conformity with international and IDF ethics.